Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Why do essential goods typically have inelastic demand?

-Essential goods have inelastic demand because they are necessary for daily life, and consumers will continue to purchase them despite price increases.
+Essential goods are inelastically in demand because they are necessary for daily life, and consumers will continue to purchase them despite price increases.
 Examples include food, utilities, and medications.

 How can businesses use price elasticity to strategize promotions?

-By understanding their products' price elasticity, businesses can plan discounts and sales events more effectively.
+By understanding their products' price elasticity, businesses can more effectively plan discounts and sales events.
 For products with elastic demand, lowering prices during promotions can significantly increase sales volumes, while for inelastic products, businesses might focus on other value propositions rather than price reductions.

 How does price elasticity affect financial planning and forecasting?